closeio/making.close.com/_posts/2021-01-08-race-to-the-lock/index.md

   # our `self.acquired_until` is _later_ than the value we grabbed from Redis
   # don't enter the block below
   if existing >= self.acquired_until:
-    redis.delete(key)  # we didn't enter this block, we're not deleting the key
+    redis.delete(key)  # we didn't enter this block, don't delete the key

   # we didn't free the lock in redis
 ```